SWANSBORO COMMUNITY MINISTRIES

-Reveille is committed to building strong, vital partnerships in the Swansboro community on Richmond’s south side, working with Swansboro Elementary School, Koinonia Christian Church, and Love Center of Unity Full Gospel Church International.
+The Swansboro community is located on Richmond’s south side and over the course of several years Reveille has committed to building strong, vital partnerships in the community.
+Reveille works with Swansboro Elementary School, Koinonia Christian Church, and Love Center of Unity Full Gospel Church International.
 These partnerships have resulted in a number of ministry programs.

 Help in Swansboro Elementary Classrooms

-Reveille is recruiting helpers to serve at Swansboro Elementary School in specific areas identified by the school leadership and teachers.
-Ellen Ficker, the CIS site coordinator for Swansboro Elementary, is our primary contact to facilitate arrangements.
+Reveille is recruiting helpers each school year to serve at Swansboro Elementary School in specific areas identified by the school leadership and teachers.
+Ellen Ficker, the Community in Schools site coordinator for Swansboro Elementary, is Reveille’s primary contact to facilitate arrangements.
 Opportunities are in the following areas:

-Reveille will continue to support past programs such as providing school supplies, Thanksgiving and Christmas assistance, the Boys in Blue kickoff and closing, Read Across America Day, Teacher Appreciation Week, and Westview on the James camperships.
+Reveille supports Swansboro Elementary by providing school supplies, Thanksgiving and Christmas assistance, the Boys in Blue kickoff and closing, Read Across America Day, Teacher Appreciation Week, and Westview on the James camperships.

 Five committees were formed with members from Reveille, Koinonia Christian Church and Love Center of Unity:

-- Worship – plans 1 - 2 joint worship services each year
+- Worship – plans one or two joint worship services each year

-- Joint Studies – plans an annual joint study series and occasional other study events
+- Joint Studies – plans an annual study series and other events

 - Fellowship – plans two joint fellowship events each year